 We work really closely with it every day.
 It’s kind of hard – especially now that we’re at this point of 160 episodes – to find something where you can go, “That’s original.
 We haven’t done that yet.”
 We had a couple of episodes we had to completely kill because we realized “Oh, we’ve already done that.
 Let’s move on.”
 [Laughs]

 The show has a very specific style where it feels like this could be taking place 15 or 20 years ago.
-There are a lot of ’80s technology and old video games that work their way in, and it reminds of when I was a kid and would see old “rubber hose” black and white cartoons where a character would turn a crank on the front of their car to start it up, and I’d go, “What is THAT?”
+There is a lot of ’80s technology and old video games that work their way in, and it reminds of when I was a kid and would see old “rubber hose” black and white cartoons where a character would turn a crank on the front of their car to start it up.
 Do you feel like you’ve got fourth graders across America going, “What the heck is a cassette tape?”

 I have one even better than that!
 One of the guys that works on our show, his kid is really young, and he saw an episode where a character had a telephone – like a land line telephone – and he didn’t know what it was!
 [Laughter] That was CRAZY.
 And it’s really fun to see these things that these little kids are not going to know.
 Cassette tapes, VHS tapes…none of them probably know what this stuff is.
 I’d be surprised if most of them even knew what a boombox was.

 Is there a specific reason you keep to that aesthetic?
 Is it just what you like to draw?